lowsaelee/camry-gas/README.md

 The MPG was most efficient at 39 MPG and 19 MPG at the other end.
 The tank is filled on average every 21 days with the max 81 days, because the car was not used while I was vacation.
 Zero days between fill-up is because of a road trip that required filling up the gas on the same day after a long day of driving.
-The has is filled when there is an average of 60 miles left on the tank.
+The gas is filled when there is an average of 60 miles left on the tank.

 EPA MPG: 39